-An administered mutual fund is the only type of regulated mutual fund, which must appoint a mutual fund administrator based in the Cayman Islands; licensed mutual funds and registered mutual funds may appoint an administrator in any jurisdiction.
+An administered mutual fund is the only type of mutual fund which must appoint a mutual fund administrator based in the Cayman Islands; licensed mutual funds, registered mutual funds and limited investor funds may appoint an administrator in any jurisdiction.

 For an administered mutual fund, the selected administrator undertakes the responsibility of being satisfied of the same matters that CIMA considers for a licensed fund and provides the principal office of the mutual fund at that administrator’s office in the Cayman Islands.
 A licensed administrator must report to CIMA if it has reason to believe that a fund for which it provides the principal office is acting in breach of the MFL or may be insolvent or is otherwise acting in a manner prejudicial to its creditors or investors.